Morality and Evolutionary Biology

 - Glover, J., 2000, Humanity: A Moral History of the 20th Century, New Haven: Yale University Press.

-- Holldobler, B and Wilson, E.O., 2008, The Superorganism: The Beauty, Elegance, and Strangeness of Insect Societies, NY: Norton and Company.
+- Holldobler, B and Wilson, E.O., 2008, The Superorganism: The Beauty, Elegance, and Strangeness of Insect Societies, New York: Norton and Company.

 - Joyce, R., 2006, The Evolution of Morality, Cambridge, MA: MIT Press.